Charitable and Political Contributions

 The Group considers that it may legitimately express its point of view, with integrity, in explaining to public decision-makers its positions on matters of interest to the Group.
 The exchanges are made in accordance with the principles of honesty and in the interest of our stakeholders, such as shareholders, customers, partners, employees and the relevant jurisdiction (country, province, state, municipality, etc.).

-• Publicly disclosed according to applicable law; and
+- Publicly disclosed according to applicable law, whenever required, and

-Third parties (for example, agents, intermediaries, external consultants) are strictly forbidden to make contributions in the name of or on behalf of the Group.
+Third parties (for example, agents, intermediaries, external consultants) are strictly forbidden to make charitable donations or contributions in the name of or on behalf of the Group, without the prior written approval of the Group.

 Do: I must

-• Consult my manager, the Region or country Ethics Correspondent or the Legal Department if I have any doubt.
+- Consult my manager, the Region Compliance Officer or the Legal Department if I have any doubt.

 Don't: I must not

-• Use Group funds or resources to make a political contribution or make any political contribution in the Group’s name.
+- Use Group funds or resources to make a political contribution or make any political contribution in the Group’s name, directly or indirectly through an intermediary.

 Practical case 1